candid02/Project_samarth_mvp/README.md

-🌾 Project Samarth – Intelligent Q&A System on Indian Government Datasets 🔗 Live Demo:
+# 🌾 Project Samarth – Intelligent Q&A System on Indian Government Datasets
+# Link:

 👉 Open Project Samarth App

-#If the app doesn’t load properly, please open the link in an incognito window to avoid Streamlit caching issues.
+# If the app doesn’t load properly, please open the link in an incognito window to avoid Streamlit caching issues.

-🚀 Overview
+# 🚀 Overview

 Project Samarth is an intelligent Q&A dashboard that connects directly to live datasets from data.gov.in to provide real-time insights on India’s agriculture and climate data.
 Users can ask natural language questions (like “Compare rainfall in Bihar and Kerala” or “Show total crop area for Maharashtra”) and get data-backed answers with source references.

-🌱 Vision
+# Vision

 Government portals like data.gov.in hold thousands of valuable datasets released by different ministries.
 However, these datasets are often inconsistent in structure and difficult to combine manually.